-Elizabeth Root, a licensed Mortgage Expert at Better, explains how to decide whether or not to include another person in your mortgage application.
+Elizabeth Root, a licensed Mortgage Expert at Better Mortgage, explains how to decide whether or not to include another person in your mortgage application.

-Many of our Better customers buy homes with a significant other, family member, or even a close friend by their side.
+Many of our Better Mortgage customers buy homes with a significant other, family member, or even a close friend by their side.
 If you’re in the same boat, you might be wondering if you should include that certain someone in your mortgage application as a co-borrower.
 Let's discuss whether doing so is right for you.